XAU-DESIGNER/prompt_studio.github.io/README.md

 Have an idea, found a bug, or want to improve something?

 **Contributions, feedback, and ideas are welcome.**
-Help me make Prompt Studio Pro better for everyone.
+Help make Prompt Studio Pro better for everyone.

 ---